sonoisa/arm64-docker-pytorch-tensorflow/examples/README-tensorflow.md

 It is also possible to supply a question, and context, to `answer_questions.py` directly at the command line using the flags `-t` and `-q`, for example:

 ```
-python answer_questions.py -t context.txt -q "When was the battle of Hastings?"
+python answer_questions.py -t <context> -q <question>
 ```

-where `context.txt` is the text file containing the text on which the question is based.
+where `<context>` is the text file containing the text on which the `<question>` is based.
 If no text file is provided, `answer_questions.py` will search through the SQuAD dataset for the question and, if the question can be located, use the context associated with it.

 ## MLCommons :tm: benchmarks

-### Image classification
+### Vision

-To run ResNet50 on ImageNet min-validation dataset for image classification, download the dataset and model using the scripts provided in the `$HOME/examples/MLCommons` directory of the final image.
+To run the image classification and object detection benchmarks, first download the datasets and models using the scripts provided in the `$HOME/examples/MLCommons` directory of the final image.

-  * `download-dataset.sh` downloads the ImageNet min-validation dataset using CK to `${HOME}/CK-TOOLS/`.
-Select option 1: for val-min data set.
+  * `download-dataset.sh` downloads the ImageNet min-validation and Coco 2017 datasets using CK to `${HOME}/CK-TOOLS/`.
+Select option 1: for the val-min ImageNet dataset.
-  * `download-model.sh` downloads the resnet50 model.
+  * `download-model.sh` downloads the ResNet50 and SSD-ResNet34 models.
+The SSD-ResNet34 model is converted to channels-last (NHWC) format as required by TensorFlow for CPU targets.

+The environment variables `DATA_DIR` and `MODEL_DIR` will need to be set to the location of the downloaded dataset and model in each case.

+#### Image classification

-Set `DATA_DIR` to the location of the downloaded dataset and `MODEL_DIR` to the location of the downloaded model.
+To run ResNet50 on ImageNet min-validation dataset for image classification, set `DATA_DIR` to the location of the downloaded dataset and `MODEL_DIR` to the location of the downloaded model.

 ```
 export DATA_DIR=${HOME}/CK-TOOLS/dataset-imagenet-ilsvrc2012-val-min